aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/saveas/xlt-to-tiff/_index.md

 ---
 title: Save XLT as TIFF API for NodeJS
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for NodeJS to save XLT format file as TIFF format file.
 url: /nodejs/saveas/xlt-to-tiff/
 ---